Pherakki/DSCSModelDataEditor/README.md

 Assigning Cg shaders to DSCS models is not an easy or elegant task with Blender, and so a second tool would be helpful in this regard.
 The current plan is to develop a Qt5 application with OpenGL.

 **This program is currently under development and is not usable for any practical purposes at this current time.**

+Camera Controls:
+- Hold RMB to rotate camera
+- Scroll mouse wheel to zoom in/out
+- Hold SHIFT + RMB to move camera